 - Have a driving buddy with you, if at all possible.

 Jeep Wrangler tires for sand driving

-I found that BGF Goodrich AT tires are fantastic for sand and general off-road driving conditions with good on-road manners too.
+I found that BF Goodrich AT tires are fantastic for sand and general off-road driving conditions with good on-road manners too.
 I just found them to be slightly slippery on the wet tarmac on rainy days, but that is easily cured by engaging 4H.

-The best all-terrain Jeep tires must feature slightly larger tread patterns and have some advantages when it comes to dealing with the snow, sand, or light dirt terrain.
+The best all-terrain Jeep tires must feature slightly larger tread patterns and have some advantages when it comes to dealing with snow, sand, or light dirt terrain.
 This will give you confidence that it ensures a good amount of traction in looser terrain conditions such as gravel and sand.
 All-terrain tires, however, have a limit in terms of off-road ability.

-Sand Recovery tips
+Sand Recovery Tips

-Most sand driving situations on the beach require a hand shovel to dig away excess sand around the wheels in order to regain traction and get you moving again.
+Most sand-driving situations on the beach require a hand shovel to dig away excess sand around the wheels in order to regain traction and get you moving again.